Helpful Gardening Tips

 All plants are dug and immediately taken to our warehouse and tera-sorb moisture retention gel is applied to the roots and then wrapped in plastic to retain superior moisture for transit.
 They are placed in corogated cardboard shipping boxes for protection when shipped

 Upon Receipt Of Your Plants

 Upon receipt of your plants, unpack and unwrap the roots and mist with water.
 Plant within 24-48 hours.
 If you can not plant within this time frame, put your plants in a cool location (ex- basement, garage or cellar) and water the roots daily.
 Cover them back up with the plastic so they will not dry out until you can plant them.
 After planted, water every evening after the sun goes down for 5 days.

 Pink Spirea - Spiraea Japonica

-Pink Spirea Shrub is a small pink upright deciduous shrub that was introduced to Europe from Japan in the year 1870.
+Pink Spirea Shrub, also known as Spirea Japonica a pink blooming upright deciduous shrub that was introduced to Europe from Japan in the year 1870.
 The leaves of the bush are lance-shaped or oval, pointed and coarsely toothed.
 The plant has flat clusters of pink flowers.

 The Pink Spirea shrub grows to a height of eight feet.
 The hardy planting zone for the plant is three to eight.
 The plant thrives in moist loamy soil, and it should be planted in a location with full sunlight.
 The shrub is covered with flowers during summer.
 The Pink Spirea is usually planted in hedges, banks, near water gardens and walkways, porches or patios.
 Pruning in spring is needed to keep the bush tidy and encourage flowering in summer.

 Pink Spirea Shrub is a show stopping deciduous shrub in partial to full sun for a beautiful display of bright pink summer flowers surrounded by thick green foliage